Caborca: Historic and cultural sites

-In addition to works of art such as cave paintings, hieroglyphics, rock engravings, located in the Bízani region, on the Caborca coast.
+There are also works of art such as cave paintings, hieroglyphics, and rock engravings located in the Bízani region, on the Caborca coast.

 Temple of the Immaculate Conception of Our Lady of Caborca.

 Festivals, dances, and traditions

-Popular Festivals: In the same way, the Caborquenses commemorate the national holidays of the month of September, very much in the Sonoran style.
+Caborquenses commemorate Mexico's national holidays in the month of September, very much in the Sonoran style.

 On 20 November, the Mexican Revolution is celebrated, with a civic-sports parade.

-There are records of an annual celebration, held in the month of January; Among the activities of these celebrations, there were races between Papagos and mestizos, as well as Seris, Tohono O'odhams and Opatas, who were known for their great speed, to the point of beating horses over short distances.
+There are records of an annual celebration held in the month of January; among the activities of these celebrations, there were races between Papagos and mestizos, as well as Seris, Tohono O'odhams and Opatas, who were known for their great speed, to the point of beating horses over short distances.